Kenneth142006/BGC-NETWORK/README.md

 We accept translation improvements via [Bitcoin Core's Transifex page](https://www.transifex.com/projects/p/bitcoin/), since BGC shares internationalization structures.
 Translation files are periodically imported into the BGC codebase.

 **Note**: Please don’t submit translation changes via GitHub pull requests—they will be overwritten by the next automated Transifex sync.
 See [doc/translation\_process.md](doc/translation_process.md) for more details.

----

-Let me know if you’d like a simplified version or want this in a file format like `README.md`.